uthircloud/aws/WhitePapers/AWS-SecurityBestPractices/README.md

      - Once the key paris is created only public key is loaded in AWS.
 User will have to store Private Key and have to use it to connect EC2 instance.
      - When using AWS to create Key pairs both public and private keys are presented to user.
      - In case of Linux in AWS using Cloud-init service EC2 AMI is launched EC2 keypair is appended to initial OS user's ~/.ssh/authorized_keys file.
-      - In case of WINDOWS ec2config service will create new randowm password and user should use this along with public key.
+      - In case of WINDOWS ec2config service will create new random password and user should use this along with public key.

+**Storing and Managing Encryption Keys in the Cloud**
+    - In AWS while securing data using encryption Key can be managed by eith by User themself or can use AWS provided AWSCloudHSM (Hardware Security Model).
+While using this methods this keys can be accessed through highly secure channels like IPSecVPN,VPC or AWS Direct Connect.
+    - When a user signup for AWSHSM for Key management an AWSCloudHSM appliance is tagged to users VPC.
+It's users responsibility to manage Cryptographic domain of the AWSCloudHSM.
+It's a logical spce to manage Keys.
+    - AWS only responsible for managing health of the appliance.
+By which AWS don't have any control over user's key.